Artwork by KOB ONE

 "That doesn't tell me anything."

 "It wasn't meant to."
 She could get away with being flip, for she was his pet and his go-to person in high-profile cases.
 Cool-headed and poised, dogged and determined, she made no procedural errors, avoided surprises, and seldom let a defense attorney trip her up.
-The district attorney's biggest concern, which she was well aware of, was that some man would sweep her up and take her away.
+The district attorney's biggest concern, which she was well aware of, was some man would sweep her up and take her away.
 "Actually I've met someone," she said, "but marriage may be out of the question."

 "Anyone I know?"

-"Not sure that I know him."
+"Not sure I know him."

 The district attorney pulled a face.
 "Watch yourself, girl.
 It's a wide world out there, lots of weirdos."